 A built-in beverage center or kegerator is a small sealed refrigeration system packed into a tight cabinet.
 When it stops cooling or starts pouring foam, the cause is usually one of a handful of things.
-Here is how to read the symptoms before you call anyone.
+Here’s how to read the symptoms.

 Beverage center not cooling

 Start at the front grille.
 U-Line and Perlick built-ins pull air through a vent at the bottom of the door or kickplate, and that vent collects dust, pet hair, and kitchen grease.
 A choked condenser is the single most common reason a unit drifts warm.
 Pull the grille, vacuum it, and brush the condenser coil clean.
-Give it 24 hours and recheck the temperature.
+Give it 24 hours and recheck.

 If it’s still warm, check the door gasket.
-Close the door on a dollar bill and tug.
-If it slides out with no resistance, the seal is shot and warm air is leaking in.
-Gaskets are a straightforward replacement.
+Close the door on a dollar bill and tug; if it slides out with no resistance, warm air is leaking in.
+Gasket replacement requires the correct part for your specific model, and the fit matters.
+A tech can source and swap it correctly.

 Next, listen.
 Open the door and hold the light switch in.
 You should hear the evaporator fan running.
-Silence usually means a seized fan motor, which a tech can swap.
+Silence usually means a seized fan motor.
 If the fan runs, the gasket is tight, and the coil is clean but the box still won’t hold temperature, the problem is in the sealed system: low refrigerant from a leak, or a failing compressor.
-That work needs EPA-certified handling and is not a DIY job.
+That’s EPA-certified territory and not a DIY job.

 Kegerator pouring foam